yeahlia/creative_coding_blog/posts/blog-post-6.md

 </script>

 ### What Communities and Learning Resources Did You Draw on to do the Bulk of Your Learning?
-I'm not sure if this is the best practice, but honestly ChatGPT really helped me.
-I used the p5.js library to learn what the different methods are, and the general explanation, but I never really knew how to use them.
-Like I knew what they did, but when I was writing code I just had no idea what to write.
+The main thing that really helped me whilst learning was my mother and my brother.
+They both code as jobs and are familiar with a variety of coding languages, javascript being one of them.
+They were able to sit down and help me and explained to me their thought process and how I could translate my ideas into code.
+It was really helpful having someone there to give me immediate feedback on what I was doing, as well as explain my mistakes as it was happening.
+I was also able to annoy them with questions without feeling bad lol!
+Other than that, I'm not sure if this is the best practice, but honestly ChatGPT really helped me.
+I used the p5.js library and online forums to learn what the different methods are, and the general explanation, as well as guidelines on what methods and functions to use/make, but I never really knew how to use them.
+Like I knew what they did, but when I was writing code without any help, I just had no idea what to write.
 By putting my code through ChatGPT, it was able to tell me what I was missing (which was so useful when I was getting frustrated and stuck), and it helped me understand what I was doing.
 If it told me to do something, I asked what it did and why I need to use it which was extremely helpful.
-Other than that, just searching information up on forums and asking my family and friends that code also helped me.
-It really helped having someone there to give me immediate feedback on what I was doing, and could explain my mistakes as it was happening.
+I was also able to make my code more efficient using this, I kept asking if there were ways to help make my code more efficient, and it really helped as I noticed a lot of my code was repeating, but I didn't know what to do to avoid that.

 ### What Aspects Have You Enjoyed the Most About This Process?
 What Have You Found to be Most Surprising?
 I really like learning something new, I think when I finally get something or my code works how I want I get really excited and proud of myself.
 I didn't realize how rewarding it can be once you understand certain concepts (but of course understanding them is the most difficult part).